Latest News

 West Gippsland Landcare volunteers received $337,250 from 2025 Victorian Landcare Grants to restore landscapes, protect endangered species, enhance waterways, plant 30,000 trees, and engage communities in conservation projects. - From Job expos to farms and sports awards connecting communities across East Gippsland through events and advocacy

-East Gippsland Shire Council invites nominations for the 2026 Australia Day Awards, recognising individuals, groups, and events for outstanding community contributions in volunteering, sport, arts, environment, and service. - Darren Chester urges Gippslanders to support local artisans, makers, and small businesses this holiday season
+East Gippsland Council is calling for nominations for the 2026 Australia Day Awards, celebrating individuals, groups, and events that make outstanding contributions to the community across volunteering, sport, arts, and environment. - Darren Chester urges Gippslanders to support local artisans, makers, and small businesses this holiday season

 Federal Member Darren Chester encourages Gippslanders to shop local this Christmas, supporting artisans, makers, and small businesses like Emporium 3844, boosting the regional economy and celebrating community talent. - Darren Chester commends Metung Holiday Villas owners for strengthening Gippsland's tourism and visitor economy